 Alternative: Target also offers a REDcard debit card for those who do not want to use a credit card.
 The 5% discount and free shipping benefit is the same as the credit card.

 Why We Picked It: With Chase Freedom’s 5% cash back in rotating categories, cardholders have the potential to earn hefty rewards on everyday purchase without limiting themselves to a specific retailer.
 You can read a full review of the Chase Freedom here.

 Additional Details: Cardholders can activate their quarterly reward categories to earn 5% cash back on up to $1,500 of purchases in that category.
 (For example, the 2016 categories were gas stations, grocery stores, restaurants and department stores.)
 All other purchases earn 1% cash back.
-There’s also a signup bonus of $150 if you spend $500 on purchases within the first 3 months of opening your account, and new account holders can take advantage of a 0% APR for 15 months on purchases or balance transfers (the balance transfer fee is $5 or 5%).
+There’s also a signup bonus of $150 if you spend $500 on purchases within the first 3 months of opening your account, and new account holders can take advantage of a 0% APR for 15 months on purchases or balance transfers (the balance transfer fee is $5 or 5%, whichever is higher).
 Late payments and returned payments may result in a fee of up to $37 each, and foreign transactions carry a 3% fee.